folio-org/container-perf-tests/README.md

     mvn install
     java -jar target/postverticle-fat.jar

 The program will listen on 8080.
 Modify as necessary.
+The program counts bytes in the request input stream and prints the value.

 ## Demonstrating the problem